-Welcome Welcome to the OECD/PIARC/EU QRA model devoted to Risk Analysis due to Transport of Dangerous Goods through Road Tunnels and/or Open Routes
+Welcome to the OECD/PIARC/EU QRA model devoted to Risk Analysis due to Transport of Dangerous Goods through

+Road T unnels and/or Open F outes

 Do you want to run a new case?
 Yes

-Do you want to start from an already existing case?
+Do you want to start from an alread ly existing case?
 No

-Click here to start the QRA model: 2
+Click here to start the QRA model:

-important notes.
+mportant notes:

-If you run the QRA model for the first time, verify that you installed it as described in chapter 5 of the user guide.
-Before running a new case, expert users are welcome to modify data in the ExpertUserInterface.xIs Excel file.
+1) If you run t 2) Before run he QRA model for the first time, verify that ning a new case, expert users are welcome t you installed it as des e to modify data in the cribed in chapter 5 ExpertUserInterface of the user guid e.xls Excel file. e.

-This model has be en developed by INERIS (France), WS Atkins (UK) and IRR (Canada)
+This model has bee en developed by INERIS (France), WS A Atkins (UK) and IRR (Canada)

 Current version: 3.50

 Date of release: 10/2001